Haazem/8-Week-SQL-Challenge-/Case Study #1 - Danny's Diner/Solution.md

-* Customer A's first order as member is curry.
+* Customer A’s last order before becoming a member is sushi and curry.
-* Customer B's first order as member is sushi.
+* Whereas for Customer B, it's sushi.
+That must have been a real good sushi!

 ----
 ### 8. What is the total items and amount spent for each member before they became a member?